Virginia Ramey Mollenkott

-Virginia Ramey Mollenkott, (January 28, 1932 - September 25, 2020) was an American feminist writer.
-She spent her 44-year professional career teaching college level English literature and language, but developed specializations in feminist theology and lesbian, gay, bisexual and transgender theology during the second half of that career.
+Virginia Ramey Mollenkott (January 28, 1932 - September 25, 2020) was an American feminist writer.
+She was one of the leading academic figures of the 20th century evangelical feminist movement.
+Mollenkott spent her 44-year professional career teaching college level English literature and language, but developed specializations in feminist theology and lesbian, gay, bisexual and transgender theology during the second half of that career.